Welcome to Your Purpose in Life.org where our sole purpose is to help you discover your purpose!

 It’s Not About You

-As you will be enlightened shortly, the primary purpose of your life is much more than just your happiness.
-It’s far greater than your job, your family, your hobbies, your goals, and even your dreams.
-But the unprecedented beauty and paradox are, once you realize your purpose and begin living it out, you will end up also obtaining deep and lasting joy, happiness, peace and fulfillment.
+As you will be enlightened shortly, the “primary” purpose of your life is much more than just your happiness.
+It’s far greater than your job, your family, your hobbies, your goals, and even your dreams (which again we will categorize all these items as your “secondary” purpose in life).
+But the unprecedented beauty and paradox are, once you realize your primary purpose and begin living it out, you will end up also obtaining deep and lasting joy, happiness, peace and fulfillment.

 Everything Has a Purpose